-Dr. Tiffany Kent, MD, PhD, is specialized in several different types of treatments.
-From cosmetic surgeries that will revitalize your face and eyes, to functional and reconstructive surgeries, Dr. Kent is skilled with expert knowledge and experience.
+Tiffany Kent, MD, PhD and Michael Boyle, MD are specialized in several different types of treatments.
+From cosmetic surgeries that will revitalize your face and eyes, to functional and reconstructive surgeries, Our Doctors are skilled with expert knowledge and experience.

 Drooping Upper Eyelids (Dermatochalasis and Ptosis)